simonmichael/hledger/hledger/hledger.m4.md

-The reverse operation is possible using `--infer-costs`, which detects transactions written with equity conversion postings and adds PTA cost notation to them
+The reverse operation is possible using `--infer-costs`, which detects transactions written with equity conversion postings and adds cost notation to them:
-(and temporarily permits the coexistence of equity conversion postings and cost notation).
-Eg:

 ```journal
 2022-01-01